SGCYB/Linksys-MR6350-Forensic-Analysis-Hardware-Hacking-/README.md

 **Reset Button Behavior**

 As an experiment, the physical reset button was pressed during boot.
 This action was captured in real-time on PuTTY, showing a reset countdown and a message regarding a reset event detected.
-It was interesting to see what the happens behind the scenes when you reset your router and wait for it to boot up.
+It was interesting to see what happens behind the scenes when you reset your router and wait for it to boot up.

 <img width="344" alt="resetcountdown" src="https://github.com/user-attachments/assets/56f47e92-5942-484b-a27e-1ec8cd0f0821" />